p-ranav/box/README.md

 ### Gotchas

 * The interpreter will likely fail if you have tabs in your file - replace all tabs with the appropriate number of spaces
+* There are a number of UNICODE character you'll need for this to work - Just look through the samples and COPY-PASTE (no, seriously)

 ## Contributing
 Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.